kbouwmee/baastofirebase/README.md

 ```

 ### Firestore Service Account
-You need to export a private key for a service account from FireStore and place it in file `service-key.json`.
+You need to export a private key for a service account from FireStore and place it in a file called `service-key.json`.
 Get serviceAccount JSON file from Project Setting > SERVICE ACCOUNTS in Firebase Console.
 [See here for some screenshots](https://hackernoon.com/filling-cloud-firestore-with-data-3f67d26bd66e).

 ### Configuration
 Create and edit a `config.js` file to make some settings.
 The following configuration items are required: